clovaai/deep-text-recognition-benchmark/README.md

 ```

 ## Contact
-Feel free to contact me if there is any question (Jeonghun Baek jh.baek@navercorp.com).
+Feel free to contact us if there is any question: <br>
+for code/paper Jeonghun Baek ku21fang@gmail.com; for collaboration hwalsuk.lee@navercorp.com (our team leader).

 ## License
 Copyright (c) 2019-present NAVER Corp.